 Safety in Thailand

 Thailand is a safe country.
 This explains why numerous solo travelers, men and women, start their trip in Thailand!
+It’s one of the best places to solo travel.
 There are no attacks targeting tourists.
 However there are little scams: unmetered taxis, pickpockets and thefts, the bike/scooter you supposedly damaged so you have to pay, etc.

 Most travelers who get into trouble tend to be involved with drinking or drugs or sex tourism.
 Before traveling, don’t forget to get travel insurance.
 It will protect you against illness, injury, theft and cancellations.
 Click here to get one.